ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Installing the distribution
 ---------------------------

 After testing Libreelec, we simply wipe the second partition and put the root partition files from another image onto it (e.g. Ubuntu MATE aarch64 for Rasperry Pi).
-Any image should work without issues that is of the same architecture (make sure to not mix arm/armhf and arm64/aarch64).
-But there are probably update scripts that might run during installation and make false assumptions (e.g. trying to flash Rasperry Pi bootloader) that need to be disabled first.
-I recommend you use qemu and chroot for this as described.
+Any image of the same architectur should work without issues.
+But beware of Rasperry Pi specific packages, like flash-kernel, that might crash the first-run installer.

 Copy the files from your distribution's image: